 - Low physical effort – the design can be used efficiently and comfortably with minimum fatigue

 - Appropriate size and space – there is enough size/space provided for approach, reach, and function, regardless of age, body size, posture, or mobility

-There is an overlap between universal design and accessible design, which references the Americans with Disabilities Act (ADA) legislation.
-ADA is a standard that includes the 2010 ADA Standards for Accessible Design, which outlines the minimum requirement to prevent discrimination towards people with disabilities.
+There is an overlap between universal and accessible design, referencing the Americans with Disabilities Act (ADA) legislation.
+ADA is a standard that includes the 2010 ADA Standards for Accessible Design, which outlines the minimum requirement to prevent discrimination toward people with disabilities.

 However, universal design still seeks inclusivity using best practices in design, which is ever-evolving and improving.